RakhulR/EPScribe/readme.md

 * Error logging and status messages
 * Easily convert SVG files from PowerPoint to EPS for seamless use in TeX projects which helps to conserve the vector properties of the image.

-## Requirements
+## How to install

 If you're using the `.exe` version (only for windows 10 and windows 11), no additional installations are required.
-Simply download and run the executable from the releases.
+Simply [download](https://github.com/RakhulR/EPScribe/releases/download/v1.1/EPScribe.exe) and run the executable from the releases.

+## How to install (for use with python)
 For Python users, ensure the following are installed:

 - Python 3.8+